Dr Anna Samara

 My research focuses on how children learn new sounds of a second or foreign language, and in particular the vowels.
 What I try to find out is how differences in the training method affect their learning patterns, and how children differ from adults in this.

 I grew up in the Netherlands, and did an undergraduate degree in English Language and Literature at Radboud University Nijmegen, followed by a research master’s degree in Linguistics focusing on phonetics and second language acquisition at the same university before I came over to London to do my PhD here at UCL.
-In addition to Dutch and English, I speak French and German, and I am fluent in musical notation as I have been playing the piano for over 15 years.

 My main research question is how individual differences (e.g. tone perception ability and memory) might affect second language learning of Mandarin.
 I also aim to develop a more effective and practical training method for second language learning.